 Annette Larkins is one of the many who gives a true testimony of how powerful a plant-based diet really is in counteracting the aging process.

 Helps in eliminating age-related diseases

-Processed meat, sugar and dairy are one of the factors that contribute to the development of cancer.
+Another benefit of a plant-based diet for seniors is that it lessens the diseases of old age.
+Processed food, sugar and dairy are one of the factors that contribute to the development of cancer.
 Cutting out these two food groups in your diet could greatly decrease your risk of developing cancer.